 The Bristol SEND Local Offer website is information in one place about what help and support there is in the local area for children and young people with special educational needs or a disability (SEND).
 It’s for parents and carers of children and young people with SEND.

-As part of your registration fee you will receive a set of high quality all-season waterproof clothing from top brand Didriksons.
+As part of your registration fee you will receive a set of high quality all-season waterproof clothing from top brands Didriksons or Spotty Otter.
 We also provide you with a kit list each season to help you know how best to pack for your child.

 When it rains the children pop up their hoods and carry on playing.
 The woods are very sheltered so more often than not they don't notice the rain.
 We have sheltered areas and cosy tents, but we find that most of the time the children want to splash, stomp, bug hunt and get muddy.